Kilauea Volcano Erupts On Hawaii's Big Island - Slashdot

 An anonymous reader quotes a report from The New York Times: The Kilauea volcano erupted from its summit on Thursday morning (Warning: source may be paywalled; alternative source), spewing an ash plume that reached 30,000 feet above the island of Hawaii, the authorities said.
 The eruption was the most forceful new explosion so far at Kilauea, one of the world's most active volcanoes.
 Kilauea has already been triggering small earthquakes, creating gas-emitting fissures and releasing flows of lava that have destroyed dozens of homes this month.
 The Hawaiian Volcano Observatory issued a "code red" warning that additional activity could be expected.
 "At any time, activity may again become more explosive, increasing the intensity of ash production and producing ballistic projectiles near the vent," the observatory said.
 But Dr. Michelle Coombs of the United States Geological Survey said that ash fall from the eruption, which occurred shortly after 4 a.m., was "pretty limited" to the area around Hawaii Volcanoes National Park.
 She emphasized that the new eruption wasn't the "big one" that some are fearing, drawing a contrast with the eruption in 1980 of Mount St. Helens in Washington State that killed 57 people.

-Re: Now is this East or West of Java?
+Now is this East or West of Java?
 (Score:1)

+So to avoid in my travels of the South Pacific.
+And please get it right!

 It's both.
 We live on a sphere.